NSW and Australian Criminal Intelligence Commission Criminal Law Specialists

 What are the functions of the Crime Commissions?

-The New South Wales Crime Commission and the Australian Crime Commission are organizations authorized by legislation with significant powers to investigate serious criminal offences, to investigate the activities of persons of interest or persons suspected of being involved in criminal activity or having knowledge of criminal activity.
+The New South Wales Crime Commission (NSWCC) and the Australian Criminal Intelligence Commission or ACIC (formerly Australian Crime Commission or ACC) are organizations authorised by legislation with significant powers to investigate serious criminal offences, to investigate the activities of persons of interest or persons suspected of being involved in criminal activity or having knowledge of criminal activity.
 Such activity can include for example murder, drug supply, guns and arms dealing, violence offences, money laundering and corruption.

-At the Crime Commission lawyers that can advise you of your rights are the greatest asset in protecting your assets.
-At Nyman Gibson Stewart, we fully understand your rights and obligations.
-We know the exacting detail required in the preparation of financial affidavits and other legal documents that must be filed or lodged under compulsion.
+At Nyman Gibson Miralis, we fully understand your rights and obligations.
+We know the exacting detail required in the preparation of financial affidavits and legal documents that must be filed or lodged under compulsion.